This document describes how to access CKafka to send/receive messages with the SDK for Java over the public network.

 // Set one or more topics to which the consumer group subscribes.

-// We recommend you configure consumer instances with the same `GROUP_ID_CONFIG` value to subscribe to the same topics.
+// We recommend that you configure consumer instances with the same `GROUP_ID_CONFIG` value to subscribe to the same topics.

-List<string> subscribedTopics = new ArrayList<string>();
+List<String> subscribedTopics = new ArrayList<String>();

 // If you want to subscribe to multiple topics, add the topics here.